 The Website Vulnerability Scanner is a custom tool written by our team which helps you quickly assess the security of a web application.
 It is a full-blown web application scanner, capable of performing comprehensive security assessments against any type of web application.

 We recommend you do not change the default settings.
-However, if you have any specific requirements, such as a very large application, or you need to exclude several parts of the application from the scan, you can configure these settings as described below.
+However, if you have any specific requirements, such as a very large application, or you need to exclude several parts of the application from the scan, you can configure these settings as described below, with a Custom Scan.

-Furthermore, if you need to run only specific checks, such as SQL or XSS Injection testing, you can run the scan applying these settings only.
+- run only specific checks, such as SQL or XSS Injection testing, or scan for only a type of vulnerability

 These tests are recommended for all applications.
 You can skip any of these, depending on the target application typology.
 The scan duration will vary depending on the number and the complexity of the tests you select to perform.